Chart Color Schemes

 Lalor Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include Northcott Estate Renewal in Lalor Park, Jenner Street Mixed Use Development, Vardys Road & Evan Place Residential Development, and Seven Hills Community Hub (Betty Malthus Library).
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely to affect the region.
+Notable ones are Northcott Estate Renewal in Lalor Park, Jenner Street Mixed Use Development, Vardys Road & Evan Place Residential Development, and Seven Hills Community Hub (Betty Malthus Library).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.